Photo: Aaron Molina (Flickr)

 There’s nothing simple about addressing anthropogenic climate change.

-According to a paper just published by researchers at the University of California, Davis, even calculating the carbon dioxide emissions associated with something as seemingly straightforward as chopping down trees is a rather complicated task.
+According to a paper just published by researchers at the University of California, Davis, even calculating the carbon dioxide emissions associated with something as seemingly straightforward as chopping down trees is a pretty complicated task.

 Wheres And Hows Matter